lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 ### Life Cycle Partition

 The life cycle partition cannot be locked and will therefore not contain a stored digest.
-Note however that only the life cycle controller has access to this partition, i.e., the DAI cannot read nor write from/to the life cycle partition.
+Note however that only the life cycle controller has access to this partition, i.e., the Direct Access Interface (DAI) cannot read nor write from/to the life cycle partition.

 ## Secret vs Non-Secret Partitions